-\myparagraph{Reversible actions.} We first list a set of action vocabulary with their physically plausible reverse actions including \emph{pick-up, put-down, put, open, grab, turn-off, turn-on, close, put-down, place, move,} and \emph{remove}.
+\myparagraph{Reversible actions.} We first list a set of action vocabulary with their physically plausible reverse actions, including \emph{pick-up, put-down, put, open, grab, turn-off, turn-on, close, put-down, place, move,} and \emph{remove}.
 It is worth noting that the action and its reverse can be in any order.
-That is, a ``turn-on" action can happen before ``turn-off" action or vice-versa.
-Moreover, different action descriptions can have a same inverse.
-In our case, ``grab" and ``pick-up" forward actions can be reversed with ``put" or ``put-down" reverse action.
-From the clean image-pairs, we consolidate the samples with these action annotations.
+That is, a ``turn-on'' action can happen before ``turn-off'' action or vice-versa.
+Moreover, different action descriptions can have the same inverse.
+In our case, ``grab'' and ``pick-up'' forward actions can be reversed with ``put'' or ``put-down''.
+We consolidate image pairs with the action annotations based on this vocabulary.